sajusal/sros-doc/README.md

 /configure router "Base" interface "system" ipv4 primary address 10.10.10.1 prefix-length 32
 ```

-Refer to the `Show Commands` section in this guide for relevant interface show commands.
+Refer to the `show commands` section in this guide for relevant interface show commands.

 BFD can be enabled under the interface for both IPv4 and IPv6.
 In SR OS, BFD is enabled once under the interface along with the timers and the state is shared with different protocols running over that interface by enabling `bfd-liveness` under each protocol's context.